edelvalle/django-triplets/README.md

 ]
 ```

-Notice that `Var(name)` describes a place holder and when a solution for that
+Notice that `Var(name)` describes a placeholder and when a solution for that
-particular query is found the name of the variable will be in the answers.
+particular query is found, the name of the variable will be in the answers.

 Let's see another example, you can do the following if you wanna query all
-cities inside of european countries:
+cities inside of European countries:

 ```python
 answers = api.solve([